-A RANDALL MADE Bowie knife used in the first action in Laos is now on display at the Museum of Special Warfare at Fort Bragg.

-20

-21

-BOOKS ABOUT KNIVES AND KNIFE FIGHTING

-AMERICAN KNIVES (Scribner's) By Harold L. Peterson, one of the country's leading experts on American arms and armor.
+Approved by Sportsmen's Research Institute and the National Police Officers Association Testing Laboratories.
+BOOKS ABOUT KNIVES AND KNIFE FIGHTING AMERICAN KNIVES (Scribner's) By Harold L. Peterson, one of the country's leading experts on American arms and armor.
 He has worked with the National Park Service as curator of their Museum Laboratory, as historian and as chief of the Historical Investigation Branch.
 Since 1952 he has been curator of edged weapons at the West Point Museum and since 1953 a consultant at the Henry Ford Museum.
 This is the first book ever to be published solely on the general subject of American knives.
 Since the collection of knives has become one of the most popular hobbies in the arms field, this book fills the need for a source of information to which collectors can turn.
 Mr. Peterson had the museums and historical records of Washington, D. C., at his disposal in writing this fine treatise for the knife collector.
 This book gives added weight to the statement that in obtaining a RANDALL MADE knife, you are able to own "tomorrow's collector's piece - today."

 178 pages.
 200 illustrations.
-Cloth bound \$5.00 KNIFE THROWING AS A MODERN SPORT (Charles C. Thomas) By Harry K. McEvoy and Charles V. Gruzanski.
-The complete story on the modern sport of knife throwing, including full coverage of competitive throwing and hunting game with knife.
+Cloth bound. \$5.00 A HISTORY OF KNIVES (Scribner's) By Harold L. Peterson.
+A book, finally, that covers the development of knives from the beginning of time.
+Beautifully illustrated by Daniel D. Feaser.
+64 pages.
+Cloth bound. \$3.50 KNIFE THROWING AS A MODERN SPORT (Charles C. Thomas) By Harry K. McEvoy and Charles V. Gruzanski.
+The complete story on the modern sport of knife throwing, including full coverage of competitive throwing and hunting game with a knife.
 The only book of its kind, with detailed instructions.
 McEvoy is a recognized authority on the subject and is the maker of the "Tru Balance" throwing knife and Bowie-axe which we offer on Page 22 of this catalogue.
 57 pages.
 Fully illustrated.
-Paper bound \$4.00 THE FIGHTING KNIFE By W. D. Randall, Jr. and Col. Rex Applegate.
+Paper bound. \$4.00 THE FIGHTING KNIFE By W. D. Randall, Jr. and Col. Rex Applegate.
 A pocket size manual giving full instructions on the use of the fighting knife.
-We thank Stackpole publishers for permitting us to excerpt from this manual the chapter on Knife Attack and Defense from Col. Applegate's book, Kill or Get Killed, now included in his book titled Crowd and Riot Control.
+We thank Stackpole publishers for permitting us to excerpt for this manual the chapter on Knife Attack and Defense from Col. Applegate's book, Kill or Get Killed, now included in his book titled Crowd and Riot Control.
 Although weapons, tactics and strategy of warfare are constantly changing, the age-old aspects of individual combat still center around the "survival of the fittest."
 This manual describes and illustrates the practical offensive and defensive close combat methods of knife fighting developed and used by the U. S. armed forces.
 We recommend this manual to purchasers of our fighting knives, Models 1, 2, 14, 15 and 18.
 60 pages.
 Illustrated.
-Paper bound ..... \$1.00 21 The knives offered on the following pages are not RANDALL MADE, but we offer them to our customers because they meet definite needs.
+Paper bound. \$1.00 The knives offered on the following pages are not RANDALL MADE, but we offer them to our customers because they meet definite needs.
 They are of top quality and are available for immediate delivery.
 BRITISH COMMANDO

-BRITISH COMMANDO KNIFE-6 $\frac{3}{4}$ " blade, 5" handle.
+BRITISH COMMANDO KNIFE-61⁄2" blade, 5" handle.
 Made in England, this is the knife that won fame as the weapon of the British Commandos in World War II.
 (Wt.
 9 oz.)

-Handle and blade chromium plated ..... \$12.00 Original black Parkerized finish ..... \$5.00 This knife in full chrome plating makes an ideal desk piece.
+Handle and blade chromium plated \$13.50

+Original black Parkerized finish \$5.00

+This knife in full chrome plating makes an ideal desk piece.
 Model B hand-made sheath available.

 PROFESSIONAL THROWING KNIFE